Mobility transition: Vienna

 Pedestrian zones, such as the Graben in Vienna (introduced in 1971), make a city attractive.

 Vienna, the capital of Austria, has been consistently developing into a city that is restructuring public space and promoting local public transport.
 Viennese urban planner Hermann Knoflacher has stated: 'The money comes on foot or by bike.'
 The economic use of space as parking spaces is inefficient.
 A car-free street increases the turnover of restaurants, clothing stores and retailers.
 This would create new jobs.

-The attractiveness of public transport can be stimulated by lowering the price of an annual pass: in Vienna one can use public transport with a subscription fee of 1 euro a day.
+The attractiveness of public transport can be stimulated by lowering the price of an annual pass: in Vienna, from 2012 until 2025, one could use public transport with a subscription fee of 1 euro a day.
 Between 2012 and 2018 the number of annual ticket holders increased from 373,000 to 780,000.
 At the same time as the changeover, the city began to invest more heavily in local transport.
 In July 2018, some German cities announced that they would follow the Viennese model and lower the prices for annual tickets.

+However, in January 2026, the price of an annual ticket was increased to €467.
+Renewed assurances that the price would not increase had been given less than a year earlier.